Health Hub

 Read more…

-What Happens To Your Body When You Give Up Alcohol For One Month
+5 Surprising Things That Happen to Your Body When You Give Up Alcohol for a Month

 We all love to indulge in alcohol every now and then, but a night out with friends brings social pressures in regards to frequent drinking.
 It can feel impossible to dodge having a drink when you want to be part of the group vibe - and before you know it, you’re waking up with a dry mouth and a nasty hangover again.

 Dry July is a great way to reassess your relationship with alcohol consumption and see the health benefits of taking a month off.
-If you’re signing up to raise money, you’ll also be helping people with cancer.
+By signing up to raise money, you’ll also be helping people with cancer.

 Here are a few ways the human body can benefit from abstaining from alcohol for a whole month.